joealden/corum-docs/src/development/2-structure/3-client.md

 #### The Command Line Interface (CLI)

-Nuxt is actually just a CLI tool that exposes 3 important commands:
+Nuxt provides a CLI tool that exposes 3 important commands:

 ##### `nuxt`